 reception

-Supply Request (nee Order)
+Supply Request

 When ordering an item, typically there are two situations:

 It is for a patient, to provide a medication or a device that is needed for that patient, e.g. a drug that is not available on the floor stock, or the pump to administer that drug.